axibase/atsd/rule-engine/functions-web-query.md

 The JSON document defined in the webhook can include placeholders using `${name}` syntax.

-Such placeholders are substituted with corresponding parameter values from the input map `p`.
-Unknown parameters in the map `p` are ignored.
+Such placeholders are substituted with corresponding parameter values from the input map `params`.
+Unknown parameters in the map `params` are ignored.

 ![query config json](./images/query-config-json.png)